thejessicafelts/income-tax-calculator/README.md

 ## About this Calculator

-I have long been a fan of excel spreadsheets, and for years I found myself calculating income tax by using them.
-I decided I would instead like to create a web application which can calculate your income tax for you! asdf
+I have long been a fan of excel spreadsheets, and for years I found myself calculating income tax by using them.<br>
+I decided I would instead like to create a web application which can calculate your income tax for you!

 ## Current Limitations

 » Since the web app is not yet complete, you will need to run this chunk of JavaScript in your browser's console<br>